-Provincial governments are primarily responsible for funding healthcare in Canada
+Provincial governments are responsible for providing healthcare

 Photo of author

-Published Mar 1, 2024, edited Mar 27, 2026
+Published Mar 1, 2024, edited Jun 10, 2026

 Provincial governments are primarily responsible for funding and delivering healthcare in Canada.